Therapy for NICU or CCU Graduates

-Lurie Children’s covers specialized care for babies recently discharged from Neonatal Intensive Care Unit (NICU) and the Regenstein Cardiac Care Unit (CCU).
+Lurie Children’s provides specialized therapy care for babies recently discharged from Neonatal Intensive Care Unit (NICU) and the Regenstein Cardiac Care Unit (CCU).
 The therapy program depends on the nature of the baby’s condition and can include physical, occupational and speech therapy.

 The program treats NICU babies who were born prematurely and/or have various conditions that require pediatric surgery, have different neurological problems or different syndromes.
 It also treats babies who were discharged from CCU after surgery for various heart conditions.